kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 kubelet to validate the QoS-class resource request against the resource availability on the node.
 Pod is rejected if sufficient resources do not exist.

-A feature gate ClassResources enables kubelet to interpretthe specific pod annotations.
+A feature gate QoSResources enables kubelet to interpretthe specific pod annotations.
 If the feature gate is disabled the annotations are simply ignored by kubelet.